 Line a steamer insert with thin-cut vegetables, such as wide lettuce leaves or sliced onions.
 Place the insert into the stockpot and lay the frozen cod fillet onto the vegetables.

 Put the lid loosely in place.
 Steam the fish for five to seven minutes.
 Use a spatula to gently remove the cooked fish.

 Spray a baking dish lightly with nonstick cooking spray.
 Place the prepared frozen cod into the center of the dish.
 Coat each side of the fillets with a thin film of your favorite vegetable oil.

-Roast the frozen cod for four minutes at 450 degrees Fahrenheit.
-Sprinkle the fish with seasonings, such as salt, pepper, herbs, spices, sauce or lemon juice, if desired.
+Roast the frozen cod for four minutes at 450 F. Sprinkle the fish with seasonings, such as salt, pepper, herbs, spices, sauce or lemon juice, if desired.

 Return the dish to the oven.
 Continue to roast until the fish is done, about 12 to 15 additional minutes.